Irisldc/Leetcode-solutions/README.md

 the input type was defined as a linked list, where 1->2->3->4 each element in the linked list is a ListNode, the ListNode class has two operations, node.val returns the value of the current node, and node.next returns the linkedlist after the current node

 The first thing to do is to assign each node value of a linkedlist to a normal list: l=[].
-To traverse a linked list, the node.next and node.val function should be used: while current_node!=Node then l.append(current_node.val) and current_node=linked_list.next
+To traverse a linked list, the node.next and node.val function should be used: while current_node != None then l.append(current_node.val) and current_node=linked_list.next

 The second step is to reverse the list l and delete element from the start: l=[::-1], l=[:n-1]+l[n:]